ysaito2/blog/projects.markdown

 &nbsp;

-### project 4.
+### project decenteralized-industry

 Decenteralizing the chemical industry reliant on fossil fuel to a biomass chemical industry (japan academia Kyushuu University prof)

 Background

-As jobs and industries become more concentrated in the cities, since Henry Ford's times, we need to create industries for small towns/farms to create income around the world.
-This would alleviate poverty/social instability not just in developing countries, but around the world.
+As jobs and industries become more concentrated in the cities, since Henry Ford's times, we need to create decenteralized industries for small towns/farms to create income around the world.
+This would alleviate poverty/social instability around the world.

 Reason

 - help reduce the reliance on unstable global trade network by producing/consuming on site
 - create opportunities and jobs in rural parts of the world
-- the business can be scaled globally
+- the business of providing resources to help setup factories can be scaled globally
 - help solve the trash, pollution problem (primarily in developing countries like india)

 &nbsp;

-### project 5.
+### project human-centeric-industry

 implement the micro-finance system to give credit to people generating data ( how to implement in manufactoring and other industries)